ebruchez/ebruchez.github.io/_posts/2023-01-19-fixing-yamaha-clavinova-clp-280-felt-contacts.md

 ## The repair

 Like last time, I started by opening the top of the piano by removing the 3 screws in the back and removing the top cover.
 I could see the problem immediately: the felt had detached in the middle portion of the keyboard!
-Well, in retrospect, I should have checked done that step first!
+Well, in retrospect, I should have done that step first!

 ![Inside of the piano](/assets/posts/fixing-yamaha-clavinova-clp-280-felt-contacts/2x/IMG_0218.jpg){:standalone}